 By Laurie Davidson •

-These are the best Yankee Candle scents to get for your home
+The best Yankee Candle scents to add to your candle collection

-The best Yankee Candle scents will add some always-welcome warmth to your house
+These best Yankee Candle scents will add some always-welcome warmth to your home

 By Sagal Mohammed •